-11 Top Tourist Attractions & Things to Do in Ajman and Umm Al-Quwain
+11 Top-Rated Tourist Attractions in Ajman and Umm Al-Quwain

 The tiny Emirates of Ajman and Umm Al-Quwain don't have quite the same number of sightseeing options as other parts of the United Arab Emirates, but don't write them off your itinerary hit list.
 They may not be the most well-known UAE tourist destinations, but there are some interesting attractions and things to do here for both those who want a relaxing sun-filled holiday as well as culture and history buffs.